 - Versatile: Perfect for dessert or a snack.

-- Quick & Easy: With simple steps and minimal prep, this crumble comes together in no time—perfect for busy days or last-minute desserts.
+- Quick & Easy: With simple steps and minimal prep, this crumble comes together in no time-perfect for busy days or last-minute desserts.
+Just like this Russian plum cake with kefir.

 - Budget-Friendly: Simple, affordable ingredients.